Unscented transform: Sigma points

-It can be verified that the above set of points has mean $s=\left[0, 0\right]^\mathrm{T},\quad$ and covariance $S=I$ (the identity matrix).
+It can be verified that the above set of points has mean $s=\left[0, 0\right]^\mathrm{T},$ and covariance $S=I$ (the identity matrix).
 Given any 2-dimensional mean and covariance, $(x, X)$, the desired sigma points can be obtained by multiplying each point by the matrix square root of $X$ and adding $x$.
 A similar canonical set of sigma points can be generated in any number of dimensions $n$ by taking the zero vector and the points comprising the rows of the identity matrix, computing the mean of the set of points, subtracting the mean from each point so that the resulting set has a mean of zero, then computing the covariance of the zero-mean set of points and applying the square root of its inverse to each point so that the covariance of the set will be equal to the identity.

 Uhlmann showed that it is possible to conveniently generate a symmetric set of $2n+1$ sigma points from the columns of $\pm\sqrt{nX}$ and the zero vector, where $X$ is the given covariance matrix, without having to compute a matrix inverse.
 It is computationally efficient and, because the points form a symmetric distribution, captures the third central moment (the skew) whenever the underlying distribution of the state estimate is known or can be assumed to be symmetric.
 He also showed that weights, including negative weights, can be used to affect the statistics of the set.
 Julier also developed and examined techniques for generating sigma points to capture the third moment (the skew) of an arbitrary distribution and the fourth moment (the kurtosis) of a symmetric distribution.